opitz/moodlehost/README.md

 	-w <path/to/webroot>: Set path to the webroot directory (default = $PWD)

 ## Usage
 To use moodlehost simply change into the directory you want to host.
-There you may issue '<i>$ moodlehost start</i>' to start a server with default values (as of /etc/moodlehost.conf).
+There you may issue '<code>$ moodlehost start</code>' to start a server with default values (as of /etc/moodlehost.conf).

 Now point your browser to "http://localhost" to see the resulting web page.